-- · Two analog audio inputs with Focusrite microphone preamps and switchable 48V phantom power - Analog input jacks that accept both XLR and 1/4-inch (TRS) connectors, and are switchable between Mic.
-Line, and Instrument levels - Two channels of S/PDIF digital input and output - Two analog monitor outputs - 24-bit A/D and D/A converters, supporting sample rates of 44.1 kHz and 48 kHz - · Zero-latency analog record monitoring with adjustable balance between input and playback - Mono switch for summing the input signal with the monitor mix - Analog 1/4-inch TRS insert on each input - 1/4-inch (TRS) or 1/8-inch stereo headphone output with adjustable level control - USB-powered operation

-() Mbox will not function properly if connected to a USB hub.
-If you need to use a hub for other USB peripherals, use a separate USB port; Mbox must have a dedicated port in order to function properly.
+- Two analog audio inputs with Focusrite microphone preamps and switchable 48V phantom power - Analog input jacks that accept both XLR and 1/4-inch (TRS) connectors, and are switchable between Mic, Line, and Instrument levels - Two channels of S/PDIF digital input and output - Two analog monitor outputs - 24-bit A/D and D/A converters, supporting sample rates of 44.1 kHz and 48 kHz - Zero-latency analog record monitoring with adjustable balance between input and playback - Mono switch for summing the input signal with the monitor mix - Analog 1/4-inch TRS insert on each input - 1/4-inch (TRS) or 1/8-inch stereo headphone output with adjustable level control - USB-powered operation - Mbox will not function properly if connected to a USB hub.
+If you need to use a hub for other USB peripherals, use a separate dedicated USB port for Mbox to function properly.